Conversions of Jews to Christianity: Middle Ages

-Early modern Iberian peninsula
+Conversos and Marranos in the Iberian Peninsula

-Over a hundred thousand of Spain's Jews converted to Catholicism as a result of pogroms in 1391.
+The Spanish Inquisition began in 1478 by the edict of King Ferdinand II of Aragon and Queen Isabella I of Castile and lasted until 1834.
+It began toward the end of the Reconquista and aimed to maintain Catholic orthodoxy.
+There were many converted Jews in Spain due to Catholic persecution.
+For example, over a hundred thousand of Spain's Jews converted to Catholicism as a result of pogroms in 1391.

+In 1492, the Alhambra Decree was issued, ordering the expulsion of unconverted Jews from the Crowns of Castile and Aragon and its territories and possessions.
+This increased the number of conversos, Jews who were converted by force, and Marranos, Jews who voluntarily converted or were converted by force but continued to practice Judaism in secret in Spain.
+In Muslim lands, dialogue between Jews and Christians was more equal, and Jewish apologists were able to openly argue against Christianity.
+In Christian lands, those such as Hasdai Crescas (c.1340–1411) could only write arguments against Christian beliefs at great risk to themselves.

 Those remaining practicing Jews were expelled by the Catholic monarchs Ferdinand and Isabella in the Alhambra Decree in 1492, following the Catholic Reconquest of Spain.
 As a result of the Alhambra Decree and persecution in prior years, over 200,000 Jews converted to Catholicism and between 40,000 and 100,000 were expelled.

 Meanwhile, in Portugal, although an order for their expulsion was given in 1496, only a handful were allowed to leave, the rest being forced to convert.

+Early Modern Period

+In Europe, the Reformation did not immediately give rise to increased proselytism to Jews, in part, this was due to Luther's antisemitism and Calvin's indifference.

-Eastern Europe 1600s
+Eastern Europe

 Between 1648 and 1649, a large-scale uprising of Cossacks and Ukrainian peasants led by Bohdan Khmelnytsky swept through the Polish–Lithuanian Commonwealth, the area of today's Ukraine.
 In the course of the fighting, there were many Jewish casualties, and many Jewish communities were destroyed.
 A large number also converted to Eastern Orthodoxy.

 In the 18th century, Elizabeth of Russia launched a campaign of forced conversion of Russia's non-Orthodox subjects, including Muslims and Jews.

 Also, in the second half of the 18th century, a mass conversion to Catholicism occurred by followers of Jacob Frank.